Invention-Studio-App/invention_studio_ios/README.md

 a Mac running XCode version 9.3

 Clone invention_studio_ios repository

-in the invention_studio_ios directory,

-use the pod install and pod update commands to ensure all the supporting pods are installed
+In the invention_studio_ios directory, use the pod install and pod update commands to ensure all the supporting pods are installed.

 Open the invention-studio-ios workspace (not the project)